About Our Scholarship Donors

 Jerry was committed to making a difference in his community, school, and church.
 In addition to his teaching career, Jerry was also active in his community.
 He was a member of the Dell Rapids Community Fund and The Reformed Church.

-Jerry touched generations of students, and this scholarship allows his legacy live on.
+Jerry touched generations of students, and this scholarship allows his legacy to live on.
 It was his wish to establish this scholarship, not for his benefit, but for the benefit of students.
 He appreciated the importance of math and education, and it was his desire to help students to do their best and pursue their goals.

 Scholarship Criteria